 The poem Caged Bird by Maya Angelou happens to be the first poem listed as the set poem for Cambridge O Level Literature in English 2010 syllabus for 2020 and 2021, Paper 1.
 This poem can be found in Songs of Ourselves Volume 1, Part 3.

-The world that we breathe in today has had many contrasting firsts: we have had bid adieu to apartheid , yet have chosen leaders who would like to build ‘ huge ‘ ‘walls’.
-We have had gross injustice meted out to people lower in the power hierarchy and yet, there are ubiquitous campaigns like # me-too that would hold no bar to name the corrupted tools of power.
+The world that we breathe in today has had many contrasting firsts: the world has constitutionally bid adieu to apartheid , yet has chosen leaders who would like to build ‘ huge ‘ ‘walls’.
+We have had gross injustice meted out to people lower in the power hierarchy and yet, there are ubiquitous campaigns like # metoo that would hold no bar to name the corrupted tools of power.

 Hence, a teacher of Caged Bird in this day and age does not have to talk about merely the social pressures on the African-Americans and the Civil Rights Movement of 1966: the canvas and the ‘sky ‘ for the discussion and several simultaneous interpretations is unimaginably expansive.